 Do I Need to Contact a Kansas City Wrongful Death Lawyer?

-If your loved one’s death was caused by the negligent or intentional conduct of another, an experienced wrongful death attorney in Kansas can help you hold the person responsible accountable in court.
-A criminal charge may be filed, but that is different from a civil case.
-The criminal case and the civil case do not depend on each other.
+If your loved one’s death was caused by the negligent or intentional conduct of another, our experienced wrongful death attorney in Kansas will help you hold the person accountable.
 Even if a person is not charged with a crime or is found not guilty, the family can still pursue a wrongful death claim in civil court.

-The legal team of the Law Office of Kevin J. McManus is here to help you during this difficult time in your life.
-We understand that legal matters can be overwhelming, especially as you are dealing with the grief of losing a family member.
-We are sensitive to the situation and will do everything within our power to make the process as easy as possible for you and your family.
+Our experienced wrongful death attorneys are here to help you during this difficult time in your life.
+You're not alone, and we understand that legal matters can be overwhelming, especially as you're dealing with the grief of losing a family member.
+We're sensitive to the situation and will do everything within our power to make the process as easy as possible for you and your family.

-Call 816-203-0143 for a free consultation with our wrongful death attorney in Kansas City to discuss your options for seeking justice for your family.
+Call us today at 816-203-0143 for a free consultation with our wrongful death attorney to discuss seeking justice for your family.